Using intelligence systems to pour cold water on burning platforms

-This very bad joke is sadly reminiscent of many real-life situations in business where we rush headlong into bad decisions because of a real or perceived deadline.
+There are many times in business where we rush headlong into bad decisions because of a real or perceived deadline.
 We fail to understand the implications of our decisions or even to understand when we should make a decision.
 These situations, sometimes called Burning Platforms, are tricky.
 We are compelled to act, but hasty actions often risk making the situation even worse.
 Increasingly, our intelligent systems are facing these same burning platforms.
-How can we use data and rational thinking to help us in these situations?
+How can we use data and rational thinking to help us in these high-risk situations?

 The first step to dealing with burning platforms is to detect their emergence and to convene the right group to address the situation early.
 Urgency often comes about because a problematic situation has gone undetected or unaddressed.
 Very often, the initial presentation of the problem is only a small manifestation of something much more complex.
 Consider a customer who calls, irate about an issue with a product or service.
 We wish to serve the customer, but the issue may be much bigger.
 Is there a systemic problem?
 Is this only the first of what will be many such calls?
 In large, connected systems, automation is increasingly driving efficiency.
 We are no longer dealing with our customers one at a time, but often by the thousands.
 The same connectedness that enables unprecedented scale also can cause rapid escalation of the scope of problems if there are not sufficient controls in place to detect anomalies and issues.